 2.1.
-The User is solely responsible for the safekeeping of account credentials (username, email, password), and any access keys such as API keys, two step authentication keys or any other credentials used to authorise or authenticate at the Platform.
+The User is solely responsible for the safekeeping of account credentials (username, email, password) and any access keys such as API keys, two step authentication keys or any other credentials used to authorise or authenticate at the Platform.

 2.2.
 You acknowledge that it is your responsibility to protect your credentials and email account against phishing.
-Neither the Platform nor the Operator assumes nor accepts liability or responsibility for any loss or damage (whether direct or indirect), whatsoever, caused as a result of phishing emails, phishing websites, phishing advertisements or phishing through other channels.
+Neither the Platform nor the Operator assumes or accepts liability or responsibility for any loss or damage (whether direct or indirect), whatsoever, caused as a result of phishing emails, phishing websites, phishing advertisements or phishing through other channels.
 You shall promptly report any successful or failed attempts of phishing to the Operator.

 2.3.
-For increased security measures 2FA Identification may become mandatory to login into the Platform and the User understands it may be required to obtain a compatible mobile device to be able to execute login using an application such as Google Authenticator or Authy.
+For increased security measures, 2FA Identification may become mandatory to login into the Platform, and the User understands it may be required to obtain a compatible mobile device to be able to execute login using an application such as Google Authenticator or Authy.

 2.12.
-You shall not use any device, software or subroutine to intervene or attempt to intervene the normal operation of the Platform.
+You shall not use any device, software or subroutine to intervene or attempt to intervene in the normal operation of the Platform.

-3. Responsible disclosure policy
+3. Responsible Disclosure Policy

 3.1.
 Responsible disclosure is a model that provides the Operator with a reasonable amount of time to fix the issue before publishing it elsewhere, not leaking or destroying any User data, not defrauding other Users or the Operator itself in the process of discovery.